pasabanov/find_files/ruby/README.md

 The scripts are useful for finding files with specific extensions or patterns in directories and their subdirectories.

-## Authors

-- Petr Alexandrovich Sabanov <pasabanov@murena.io> (2024-07-07)

-## License

-The "find_files" scripts are distributed under the GNU General Public License v3.0.
-Additional information about the license can be found on the [official website](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Usage

 Usage: `bash find_files_*.rb [PATTERN]...`